Last Updated on

 If you’re still looking for a good online “crash course” in emotional intelligence, check out these courses on udemy.com.
 These are not all vetted by professionals, so participate in them at your own risk!
 However, you can use the reviews to help guide you in your decision-making.

-Finally, the EQ Workshop team offers a condensed, two-day workshop on emotional intelligence that will help participants enhance their self-awareness, their understanding of others, and their conflict resolution skills.
+Finally, the EQ Workshop team offers a condensed, two-day workshop on that will help participants enhance their self-awareness, their understanding of others, and their conflict resolution skills.
 They aim to “create growth experiences which challenge participants to journey through areas like communication and listening and stress management.”
 Click here to learn more about these workshops and see when and where the next one will be held.

 Criticisms of Emotional Intelligence